Dies Janse: 2023–2025: Youth development and first-team debut

-Janse made his debut for Jong Ajax in the Eerste Divisie in August 2023 against SC Cambuur as a second-half substitute for Rida Chahid.
-That month, he signed a three-year contract with the club.
-He scored his first professional league goal on 15 December 2023 against Jong PSV.
-On 19 August 2025, Janse joined Groningen on a season-long loan deal.
+Janse made his professional debut in the Eerste Divisie for Jong Ajax on 25 August 2023, appearing as a second-half substitute for Rida Chahid in a 4–2 away defeat against SC Cambuur.
+Shortly after, he signed a three-year professional contract running until 2026.
+On 15 December 2023, he scored his first professional league goal with a header during a 2–2 draw against Jong PSV.